Is It Haram? Understanding Religious Prohibition Across Faiths

 What does haram actually mean?

-Does Judaism have an equivalent to haram?
+Does Judaism have a concept similar to haram?

 0 Community answers